Jasonxza/AutoStreamCheck/README.md

+As of right now im working on a new version expected release 2 weeks
 # Twitch Auto-Watcher Daemon

 A lightweight, automated Python dashboard that monitors a specific Twitch streamer's live status.
 When they go live, it automatically opens their stream in your default browser and tracks your watch time and viewer statistics locally.